CodexLiu/ai_dropdown_autofill/README.md

 # Automated Dropdown Field Filler

-A Python-based tool that demonstrates automated dropdown field filling using Playwright and GPT-4, primarily tested with Greenhouse job applications.
-This project showcases how to intelligently interact with dropdown fields in web forms.
+A Python-based tool that demonstrates automated dropdown field filling using Playwright and GPT-4.
+This project is designed to complement existing automation tools and browser extensions by handling complex, custom dropdown fields that traditional automation methods struggle with.
+It's particularly effective with Greenhouse job applications but can be adapted for various platforms.

+The main purpose is to provide a solution for the "last mile" of form automation - those tricky, custom-implemented dropdowns that often break standard automation tools.
+By using your existing Chrome profile, it can work seamlessly alongside your current automation pipeline and extensions.

 ## Features